 Research for sustainable materials

-Clariant has established Research & Development centers and biotechnology facilities to test a variety of different feedstocks and to turn them into high performing, sustainable solutions.
-Within Clariant, Group Biotechnology will become part of Business Line Biofuels & Derivatives.
+Clariant has established contract R&D centers and biotechnology facilities to test a variety of different feedstocks and to turn them into high-performing, sustainable solutions.
+Within Clariant, Group Biotechnology was integrated into the Business Line Biofuels & Derivatives in 2022.
 It also partners with experts in its value chains to sustainably source and process plant ingredients.
 It also produces second-generation bioethanol under the sunliquid® brand.
 In October 2021, the construction of the first full-scale commercial cellulosic ethanol plant for sunliquid® in Podari, Romania, was completed.

-In 2021, the Business AreaBusiness AreaFor the financial reporting, Clariant grouped its businesses in three core Business Areas: Care Chemicals, Catalysis, and Natural Resources.
+In 2022, the Business AreaBusiness AreaFor the financial reporting, Clariant grouped its businesses in three core Business Areas: Care Chemicals, Catalysis, and Natural Resources.
+As of 1 January 2023, the Group conducts its business through the three newly formed Business Units Care Chemicals, Catalysts, and Adsorbents & Additives and will report accordingly as of the first quarter of 2023.
 Natural Resources continued its search for sustainable raw materials with an improved carbon footprint or toxicity profile.
-The Exolit® OP and Licocene® Terra ranges, for example, are based on certified renewable ethylene and propylene from biomass feedstock such as non-food-competing residue oils, helping to reduce the consumption of fossil resources.
+The Exolit® OP, Licowax®, and Licocene® Terra ranges, for example, are based on certified renewable ethylene and propylene from biomass feedstock, such as non-food-competing residue oils, helping to reduce the consumption of fossil resources.

 Clariant considers bio-certifications when buying raw materials, especially the International Sustainability & Carbon Certification (ISCC) and the REDcert certifications.
 Palm-based materials are evaluated using the RSPO Mass Balance certification.